stevliu/editnerf/README.md

 ## Acknowledgments

 This codebase is heavily based on the [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch) code base, and our user interface is heavily based on the [GAN rewriting](https://github.com/davidbau/rewriting) interface.
-We also use LBFGS code from [PyTorch-LBFGS](https://github.com/hjmshi/PyTorch-LBFGS) and job scheduling code from the [GAN seeing](https://github.com/davidbau/ganseeing) codebase.
+We also use LBFGS code from [PyTorch-LBFGS](https://github.com/hjmshi/PyTorch-LBFGS), SSIM code from [pytorch-ssim](https://github.com/Po-Hsun-Su/pytorch-ssim), and job scheduling code from the [GAN seeing](https://github.com/davidbau/ganseeing) codebase.

 We thank all authors for the wonderful code!